BazTheLinuxGuy/dkfiles/README.md

 # Web Application: dkfiles &#x1F53B;

-**This application**, amateur though it is, is designed to record the contents, location, and owner of each file.
+**This application**, amateur though it is, is designed to record the contents, location, and owner of our files.
 The files I am talking about are paper files, the kind you put in hanging file folders.
+The files we use are typical home stuff: Credit card records, cable TV guides, medical insurance informatiom. etc.

 ## About the web application:
   This application is built from a combination of **html**, **cgi** programs written in **python**, styled rather primitively with **css**.
 Almost *no* javascript is used.
 I know a little javascript, but not enough to add features to a web page.
 This may change in the future.